-The artist Frederic Church, the genius behind Olana, was an equally prominent figure in his field, a globe-striding 19th-century creative talent from the United States.
+The artist Frederic Church, the primary designer of Olana, was an equally prominent figure in his field, a globe-striding 19th-century creative talent.
 Church earned rapturous receptions and significant profits on both sides of the Atlantic for his monumental, scientifically rigorous canvases of ambitious, far-flung subjects like The Heart of the Andes, Niagara, and The Icebergs (The North).

-“A quiet, retired man—a model of rank and file citizenship—but who in his special calling has earned the respect and regard of the community,”
+“A quiet, retired man—a model of rank and file citizenship—but who in his special calling has earned the respect & regard of the community,”

 During the 19th-century, few literate Americans would have been unaware of these figures who dramatically changed the world around them, but Church and Olmsted knew each other and of each other’s work.
 Together, they helped establish parks and protected areas that were cornerstones for American outdoor recreation and environmental preservation.

-The two grew up in Hartford, Connecticut, as distant cousins and then moved in the same Manhattan circles as adults, such as the elite art and literary club, The Century Association.
+The two grew up as distant cousins in Hartford, Connecticut, and then moved in the same Manhattan circles as adults, including mutual membership of the elite art and literary club The Century Association.

-The Century Association might be where Olmsted approached Church, the most famous artist in America, with the request to show three of his most admired canvases in support of the Union cause at the 1864 New York Sanitary Fair—a major benefit exhibition during the Civil War.
-This is their first known collaboration, Church’s art combined with Olmsted’s organizational talents to make a landmark exhibition that led directly to the founding of the Metropolitan Museum of Art and led Church to be a founding trustee of the New York institution.
+The Century might be where Olmsted approached Church, already the most famous artist in America, with the request to show three of his most admired canvases in support of the Union cause at the 1864 New York Sanitary Fair, a major benefit exhibition during the Civil War.
+This is their first known collaboration: Church’s art combined with Olmsted’s organizational talents to make a landmark exhibition that led directly to the founding of the Metropolitan Museum of Art, of which Church would be a founding trustee and donor of art.

-With Church’s reputation as the model of a civically engaged artist, it is easy to see why Olmsted and Vaux thought to bring on Church as one of four to five Commissioners of the New York City Department of Parks in 1871.
-It is in this context that Olmsted gives his statement of his respect for Church, writing in explanation of the appointment:
+With Church’s established reputation as the model of a civically engaged artist, it is easy to see why Olmsted and Vaux thought to bring on Church as one of four to five Commissioners of the New York City Department of Parks in 1871.
+It is in this context that Olmsted gave his clearest statement of his respect for Church, writing in explanation of the appointment:

 “There is, I think a peculiar propriety and significance in it.
 A quiet, retired man—a model of rank and file citizenship—but who in his special calling has earned the respect and regard of the community, called at last to serve the public in an office where his special training will be of value, in place of a professional politician . . .
 We were anxious on a matter of propriety that the art element should be recognized—that the public utility of devotion to art & the study of nature in a public service of this kind should be recognized and Church seemed on the whole the most appropriate and respectable man to express this,” wrote Olmsted to Charles Loring Brace, November 24, 1871.

 Church ended up serving as a commissioner for only two years due to his other commitments.
 Even after he ended his service, Church continued to make lasting contributions to the public art of Central Park.
-He continued to serve as a Committee on Statues in the Park member and co-authored a critical report on April 25, 1873.
-The report advocated for the preservation of the natural character of the Park by strictly limiting the use of sculptures honoring individuals except in strictly circumscribed areas.
-Through this policy, Church placed the Egyptian obelisk known as Cleopatra’s Needle close to the Metropolitan Museum, where it remains on a base Church helped design.
+He continued to serve as a member of the Committee on Statues in the Park and co-authored an influential report on April 25, 1873.
+This document advocated for the preservation of the natural character of the Park by strictly limiting the use of sculptures honoring individuals except in certain contained areas.
+Through this policy, Church ensured the placement of the Egyptian obelisk known as Cleopatra’s Needle close to the Metropolitan Museum, where it remains on a base Church helped design.